sblythe/Dry_Guide/docs/dryguide.md

 The first script would be passed to `sbatch`, and so long as the second one is found at the path indicated in the first, it should operate on the designated files.

+!!!
+Note
+        The above script examples are meant to provide a starting point for developing your own approaches.
+The resource allocation was sufficient for mapping PE150 samples with between 30M and 50M pairs of reads.
+If you have fewer reads (or maybe shorter reads), this will be over-specified.
+Similarly, larger datasets may require additional resources (most likely more RAM).
+The section below suggests a way to figure out how much RAM to allocate to this kind of a request.

 ### Issues with running arrays

 In setting this up, I've run into problems from time to time with memory allocations.
 When the script above is executed, it will likely set up 12 4-core tasks, with each core being allocated 8 GB of RAM.
 This is more resource heavy than when this is done in parallel.
 If not enough memory is allocated per core, then the task will fail with an "out of memory" error code.
 Sometimes you might see a more foreboding "Node Fail" error message.
 To troubleshoot this, the line: